django-aws-mail/django-aws-mail/README.rst

 SNS Webhook Signals
 -------------------

-These are triggered by AWS SNS notifications (via the provided webhook views):
+These are triggered by AWS SNS notifications via the provided webhook views.
+For more information on the contents of these notifications, see the `AWS SES documentation <https://docs.aws.amazon.com/ses/latest/dg/notification-contents.html>`_.

 * ``mail_send``: The email was successfully sent by SES.
 * ``mail_delivery``: The email was successfully delivered to the recipient.